(Plastic Surgery of the Nose)

 Prior to Procedure

 You may be asked to provide a picture of the nose shape you desire.
 You may also be given a book to look through to choose a nose shape.
+Computer software may be used to simulate desired results.

 Your doctor will likely do the following: